zukunft/zukunft.com/docs/code_functions_all.md

     \-- has_verb - section for function has_verb not yet defined that it should be set and get in /word/triple.php
     \-- wrd_lst - section for function wrd_lst not yet defined that it should be cast in /word/triple.php
     \-- is_hidden - section for function is_hidden is expected to be info in /word/triple.php
+    \-- parents - section for function parents is expected to be foaf in /word/triple.php
+    \-- children - section for function children is expected to be foaf in /word/triple.php
+    \-- similar - section for function similar not yet defined that it should be related in /word/triple.php
     \-- name_link - section for function name_link not yet defined that it should be base in /word/triple.php
     \-- phrase_selector - section for function phrase_selector not yet defined that it should be select in /word/triple.php
     \-- is_type - section for function is_type is expected to be info in /word/triple.php